 electrical cauterization, which uses electrodes to burn of the lining

 microwave ablation, which relies on microwave energy to achieve results

-Once the endometrium has been removed, scar tissue will form inside the uterus to prevent the lining from regrowing.
+Once the endometrium has been erased, scar tissue will form inside the uterus to prevent the lining from regrowing.
 Most endometrial ablation procedures take from 30 to 45 minutes to complete.
 Sedation or local anesthesia will be used for the procedure, and you'll be able to go home after spending a brief period of time in a recovery area.

 Following your procedure, you may have some cramping for a few days, as well as vaginal discharge which can last for a week or two.
 About half of women stop having periods after treatment.
 Younger women are more likely to experience a recurrence of heavy periods in the future.

 For any questions regarding insurance, please call the office.

 "I have been a patient for the past 11 years...Dr.
 Buck is warm, receptive and real.
 The all female staff is a plus for me. "

 "This is a hardworking Doctor putting in long hours.
 She is well respected and has been on staff at Northshore Long island jewish Medical center for over 25 years."